UltiRequiem/vim-galore-es/README.md

 - A range is either a single address or a pair of addresses separated by either `,` or `;`.
 - Ranges tell commands which lines to act on.
-- Most commands act only on the current line by default.
+- Most commands act only on the current line por defecto.
 Notable exceptions are `:write` and `:global` which act on all lines.

 The usage of ranges is pretty intuitive, so here are some examples (using `:d`